julienreszka/julienreszka/README.md

 Make assertions to probe the system.

 Help project maintainers make their code more intuitive by comparing how you expect the system to work and how it is actually working.

+### ~Maintain UI consistency~

+Mainting UI consistency over time is a fool's errand.

+**Don't reinvent the wheel**

+Focus on the user experience.

+It's ok if a UI component doesn't match the style of the app but makes things easier for the user because he already knows how to use it.